-JUJU is a Korean barbecue restaurant and ganbei joint located at Three on the Bund.
+JUJU is a Korean barbecue restaurant and ganbei joint in Shanghai, located at Three on the Bund.
 It’s a fun and funky Bund-side destination that does unlimited Korean BBQ, has a comparatively low average check, and is open late.

 The indefatigable Mark Klingspon is the driving force behind JUJU.
 Mark, whose dream was to open a Korean place just like this, is the same guy greasing the wheels at The Nest, The Cannery, and Rye & Co.
 Korean chef Jinduk So is on hand to ensure the authenticity of the Korean fare.

 Originally designed by Neri&Hu for Jean-Georges Vongerichten’s Korean restaurant CHI-Q, the space was moody, dark, and highbrow.
 After a three-year run, high-end Taiwanese yakiniku restaurant Kanpai Classic took over.